VIDEO: SoCal MMA fighter subdues would-be burglar

 The burglary attempt soon ended with the suspect in a choke hold, as ABC affiliate KGTV reports.

-Fighter Sergio Hernandez Jr. trapped the intruder with a triangle choke hold, a move he's used plenty of time in professional fights.
+Fighter Sergio Hernandez Jr. trapped the intruder with a triangle choke hold, a move he's used plenty of times in professional fights.

 Depending on how he applies it, the person in the choke hold can lose blood circulation in their head and pass out.